iinaamasum/iinaamasum/README.md

 ## ⏰ Goals
+### :fire: Year 2024
+1. Paper publication - target 3
+2. Learn image, audio, and text processing techniques.
+3. Try to be a specialist in Codeforces.
+- :calendar: Mission started.

 ### :fire: Year 2023
-1. Solve 300+ LeetCode abd Codeforces problems
+1. Solve 300+ LeetCode and Codeforces problems
 2. Explore Machine Learning and complete at least 3 projects
-3. Learn SQL and python for backend development and complete 5+ projects
+3. Learn SQL and Python for backend development and complete 5+ projects
-- :calendar: Total 95 Solved - 42 LeetCode problems, 53 Codeforces problems and basic intro to ML - last updated at (3rd Feb, 2023)
+- :calendar: Completed(1, 2), Learning(3) - (17th Jan, 2024)
+- 🏆 Pupil in Codeforces (Max Rating 1310)
+- 🏆 Working at Remotasks

 ### :fire: Year 2022
 1. Learn Web Development (React, NodeJs, ExpressJS, MongoDB, JS, CSS, HTML, Firebase, Tailwind CSS, Bootstrap, Redux).
-2. Complete 10 web projects and prepare a CV for intern.
+2. Complete 10 web projects and prepare a CV for an intern.
-3. Try to catch an intern in web development field.
+3. Try to catch an intern in the web development field.
-- :calendar: Done all (Intern at Hirable) (14th Dec, 2022)
+- :calendar: Done all (14th Dec, 2022)
+- 🏆 Intern at Hirable

 ### :fire: Year 2020 - 2021
 1. Learn Programming
-2. Solve problems in UVA, Codeforces and Vjudge at least 300.
+2. Solve problems in UVA, Codeforces, and Vjudge at least 300.
-3. Participate at least 15 contests.
+3. Participate in at least 15 contests.
 - :calendar: Done all (2nd Nov, 2021)